joshuakwan/help-documentation/_drafts/Box_Panel_Worker_Framework.md

 **How to Use Box Panel Worker**

-Box Panel Worker capabilities are full available through the Box Panel use interface.
+Box Panel Worker capabilities are full available through the Box Panel user interface.
 The figure below shows an example of how to initiate a Power Cycle of a host through the Box Panel UI.

 ![Box Panel UI figure](https://github.com/IBM-Blue-Box-Help/help-documentation/blob/gh-pages/img/Box-panel-worker-ui.png)